cyber-defence-campus/netgear_r6700v3_circled/docs/3_tracing.md

 Next, the file [circled.init.yaml](../morion/circled.init.yaml) needs to be defined.
 #### States
-In the [circled.init.yaml](../morion/circled.init.yaml) file we first define information about the entry state (`states:entry`).
+In the [circled.init.yaml](../morion/circled.init.yaml) file we first define information about the entry state (`states:entry:`).
 More specifically, we define concrete register and/or memory values, that [Morion](https://github.com/pdamian/morion), respectively GDB will set before collecting the trace (see also [Loading the Trace File](./3_tracing.md#loading-the-trace-file)).
 ```